 - Use your findings to further refine the list of potential supervisors to explore further.

-How to Contact Potential Supervisors?
+How to Contact Potential Supervisors for MS?

 - Review the faculty member’s information online and become familiar with their research.
 Consider their publications as well as those of their graduate students.